LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The new quantifiers

-These extra requirements on $Z$ mean that for $\beta\leq \alpha\leq \On$, we can naturally define $Q^\beta$ from $Q^\alpha$ and $\beta$.
+By adding these two $Z$ clauses, we ensure that for $\beta\leq \alpha\leq \On$, we can naturally define $Q^\beta$ from $Q^\alpha$ and $\beta$.
 We simply have to restrict $Q^\alpha$ to those cases where the third argument of the quantifier defines a set with order type less than $\beta$.
-This is something which can be defined universally over any $\mathcal{L}$ structure $\mathcal{A}$ which knows even basic set theory and contains all the ordinals below $\beta$.
-By converse, if we had attempted to define a quantifier which simply restricted the domain of $Q^{\text{e.c.}}$ without using the auxiliary set, then we would have to produce a complicated definition -- inside $\mathcal{A}$ -- of the Cantor-Bendixson rank of a definable class.
+This is something which can be defined universally over any $\mathcal{L}$ structure $\mathcal{A}$ which knows even rudimentary set theory and contains all the ordinals below $\beta$.
+By contrast, if we defined $Q^\alpha$ in the more immediately obvious way (i.e. as a type $(2,2)$ quantifier which was true of any two linear orders $X$ and $Y$ with equal cofinality in $\Reg_{<\alpha}$) then it would not be possible to define $Q^\beta$ from $Q^\alpha$ and $\beta$ in a given structure, unless it believed enough of $\ZFC$ to recreate Definition \ref{definition_Reg_alpha} from scratch with $\Reg$ replaced by the (definable) class $\Reg_{<\alpha}^V$.

-Note that $Q^{\On}$ is effectively $Q^{\text{e.c.}}$, but with this auxiliary set requirement.\footnote{There's one small difference: $Q^{\On}$ never tells us that two linear orders have the same cofinality if they happen to both have cofinality $\omega$.
+Note that $Q^{\On}$ is $Q^{\text{e.c.}}$ with an additional demand for a well-order $Z$ which witnesses the equal cofinality.\footnote{There's one other small difference: $Q^{\On}$ never tells us that two linear orders have the same cofinality if they happen to both have cofinality $\omega$.
 But in a moderately rich $\mathcal{L}$ structure, that's not a problem: we can discover whether the linear order has cofinality $\omega$ by comparing it to itself using $Q^{\On}$ with different auxiliary sets $Z$.
 If $Q^{\On}$ is never true, whatever auxiliary set we use, then we know that the order has cofinality $\omega$.
 And of course any two orders of cofinality $\omega$ have the same cofinality, so we can define the ``missing'' bit of $Q^{\text{e.c.}}$.
-The details are left to the reader.} Fortunately, it turns out that the extra requirement is unimportant when studying $\LST$ numbers:
+The details are left to the reader.} We will shortly see that this demand for a witness does not affect the $\LST$ number of the quantifier, at least in the $\On$ case:

 \begin{theorem} $\LST(I,Q^{\On})=\LST(I,Q^{\text{e.c.}})$ \end{theorem}

 Thus, we can reasonably say that (for the purposes of $\LST$ numbers) $Q^{\On}$ is just $Q^{\text{e.c.}}$ expressed in a more convenient form.
 And therefore, that for $\alpha<\On$, the quantifier $Q^\alpha$ that we have introduced is a fragment of $Q^{\text{e.c.}}$.